jeremycherfas/user/pages/03.blog/selfcare-success/item.md

 The sky is brightening now, and I can see the lights of the drivers going the other way, and maybe I’ll even succeed in posting this from the train.
 I hope they take care of themselves.

 !
-This post is a submission to [Self-Care and Routine](https://lifeofpablo.com/blog/indieweb-carnival-october-2023), hosted by Pablo Morales for the the [IndieWeb Carnival](https://indieweb.org/indieweb-carnival).
+This post is a submission to [Self-Care and Routine](https://lifeofpablo.com/blog/indieweb-carnival-october-2023), hosted by Pablo Morales for the [IndieWeb Carnival](https://indieweb.org/indieweb-carnival).